Enrique1987/Enrique1987/README.md

 ---

-I'm a Data Engineer and Machine Learning Engineer specialized in Forecasting and Rinforcement Learning.
+I'm a Data Engineer and Machine Learning Engineer specialized in Forecasting and Time Series.
 As a person who really believes that "the only constant is change", I am Committed to Lifelong Learning as way of life.

 I have hands on experience in Machine Learning, ETL in Big Data, Spark programing, deployment on IaaS like Azure.
 Solid Programming expertise in Python an SQL.